Last updated 03/02/2014.

 CLIENTS IDENTIFICATION AND VERIFICATION

-The new “know-your-client” model rule adopted by the Federation in March 2008 provides steps that lawyers and Quebec notaries must take and the records they must keep to ensure a client’s identity.
+The “know-your-client” model rule adopted by the Federation in March 2008 provides steps that lawyers and Quebec notaries must take and the records they must keep to ensure a client’s identity.
 According to the Federation, the rule was created to assist members of the legal profession in determining if a client is attempting to improperly transfer funds.

 The client’s full name;